Thou Shalt Trigger & Personalize Based on Journeys, Not Events or Products

 Not only would the recommendations be more useful, but it would broaden the relationship I have with Amazon beyond books.
 In other words, recommendations would include ‘gateway products’ that increase not only sales but the lifetime value of your customers.

 Now you can see why triggers tend to be limited.
 It’s easy to send a reminder email when someone abandons their cart.
 But what are the behavioral patterns that are special and unique in your customer base that imply an interest to buy a product?
-That’s a much broader and more powerful approach that again increases not only sales but also engagement, loyalty and lifetime value.
+That’s a much broader and more powerful one to one marketing approach that again increases not only sales but also engagement, loyalty and lifetime value.

 An Enterprise Customer Data Platform (CDP) is the core technology that can help activate and automate such models.
 In addition, with a modern Enterprise Customer Data Platform (ECDP) it’s easy to start using triggers and personalization because all the customer journey data that you need is at your fingertips, so low hanging fruits abound.
 ActionIQ’s automation and powerful UI means you can keep testing new approaches and increasing the sophistication of your Marketing AI even with the team that you have today.